Measurement of the energy response of the ATLAS calorimeter to charged pions from $W^{\pm}\rightarrow\tau^{\pm}(\rightarrow\pi^{\pm}\nu_{\tau})\nu_{\tau}$ events in Run 2 data: ATLAS detector

 The ATLAS experiment~\cite{PERF-2007-01,ATLAS-TDR-19,PIX-2018-001} at the LHC is a multipurpose particle detector with a forward--backward symmetric cylindrical geometry and a near \(4\pi\) coverage in solid angle.\footnote{\AtlasCoordFootnote} It consists of an inner tracking detector surrounded by a thin superconducting solenoid providing a \SI{2}{\tesla} axial magnetic field, electromagnetic and hadronic calorimeters, and a muon spectrometer.

 The inner tracking detector covers the pseudorapidity range \(|\eta| < 2.5\).
 Radially outwards, it consists of silicon pixel, silicon microstrip, and transition radiation tracking (TRT) detectors.

 Lead/liquid-argon (LAr) sampling calorimeters provide electromagnetic (EM) energy measurements with high granularity.
 A central barrel covers $|\eta|<1.475$ and endcaps cover $1.375<|\eta|<3.2$.
 A steel/scintillator-tile (Tile) hadron calorimeter covers the central pseudorapidity range with one barrel covering $|\eta| < 1$ and extended barrels also covering $0.8<|\eta|<1.7$.
 These are longitudinally segmented in shower depth into three layers.
 Hadronic calorimetry in the endcaps (HEC) is provided by a copper/liquid-argon calorimeter which consists of four layers.
 The forward regions are instrumented with LAr calorimeters for both the EM and hadronic energy measurements up to \(|\eta| = 4.9\).
+Additionally pre-sampler and crack scintillators recover energy lost in non-instrumented regions.

 The muon spectrometer surrounds the calorimeters and is based on three large air-core toroidal superconducting magnets with eight coils each.
 The field integral of the toroids ranges between \num{2.0} and \SI{6.0}{\tesla\metre} across most of the detector.
 The muon spectrometer includes a system of precision tracking chambers and fast detectors for triggering.